meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 ##### Final decision for v0.21.0

-In MeiliSearch v0.21.0, `facetsDistribution` will behave with `filters` the same way it currently does with `facetFilters`: the `facetsDistribution` will be applied after the filters.
+In MeiliSearch v0.21.0, `facetsDistribution` will behave with `filter` the same way it currently does with `facetFilters`: the `facetsDistribution` will be applied after the filters.

 #### TLDR; all the breaking changes

 Here is the summary of all the breaking changes (that are detailed in the paragraphs above):

 - The `facetFilters` parameter during the search is removed.
-Only `filters` can be used.
+Only `filter` can be used.
+- The `filters`parameter is renamed `filter`.
-- The users need to set the attributes to `attributesForFaceting` to use the filters during the search via the `filters` parameters.
+- The users need to set the attributes to `attributesForFaceting` to use the filters during the search via the `filter` parameters.
 - The users can now pass an attribute containing numbers (float or integer) in `attributesForFaceting`.
-It means they can use `filters` and `facetsDistribution` on this numeric field.
+It means they can use `filter` and `facetsDistribution` on this numeric field.
-- The `filters` parameter can accept both syntax: string (with `OR`/`AND`/`NOT`) and array.
+- The `filter` parameter can accept three syntaxes: string (with `OR`/`AND`/`NOT`), array and a mixed with string and array.
 - The `:` operator does not exist anymore (was previously present in `facetFilters` in v0.20.0) and is replaced by `=`.
-- The `facetsDistribution` is now applied after the `filters` parameter.
+- The `facetsDistribution` is now applied after the `filter` parameter.
 This point is currently not documented, not sure this is useful to add it to the docs.
 - All the integer in the user documents are converted into float.
 So integers with high values lose precision.
 However, integers from −2^53 to 2^53 (−9007199254740992 to 9007199254740992) can be exactly represented, which is enough in 99% of cases.
 Not sure this is important to documented it either.

 ### V. Impact on Documentation